g-leech/argmin-gravitas/_posts/2023-01-29-disco-elysium.markdown

 ### The political is personal

 It's roughly correct to locate the origins and energy of fascism in personal grievance, gut feelings about purity, and nostalgia.
+(People like to say that misogyny is a necessary condition but I'm not sure: there can be more than one bad thing in the world.)
 But so too for communism and wishful thinking, magical thinking, impulsivity, fatigue, and resentment.

 > You: If communism keeps failing every time we try it...<br>
 Steban: (he waits patiently for you to finish)<br>